-

 - Relieves stress: The aromatic drink helps to relax and relieve tension.

-How to make masala tea
+How to make masala chai

 - Boil water.

-- Add spices: Place whole spices (cinnamon sticks, cardamom pods, etc.) in water and let steep for a few minutes.
+- Add spices: Place whole spices (cinnamon sticks, cardamom pods, etc.) in water and let them steep for a few minutes.

 - Add tea: Add black tea and bring to a boil.